 We reserve the right to make changes and improvements to any information contained within this document, at any time and without notice.
 Where this document contains hyperlinks to other websites operated by parties not connected to us, such hyperlinks are provided for your reference only.
 We do not control such websites and are not responsible for their contents.
 The inclusion of hyperlinks from this document or the website to such websites does not imply any endorsement of the material on such websites or any association with their operators.
 We accept no responsibility of any nature whatsoever for linked web sites or any information contained in them.

 Funded by

 Standard Operating Procedure

 (Version 1.0)

-iMATCH: Generalized Tissue Collection

-Where tissue microarchitecture must be preserved to protect the standard of care

-(Adapted from iMatch WP2.2)
+iMATCH: Generalized Tissue Collection Where tissue, surplus to requirement, is available and be collected without effecting standard of care (Adapted from iMatch WP2.2)

+The University of Manchester

 1. Introduction